 The moral landscape is constantly changing.
 The sycophancy and grubbing for patronage, which was so much a part of Martial’s age and of his English translators during the Renaissance, is viewed with disdain today as a form of brown-nosing or lickspittling.
 The proclivities which saw Oscar Wilde jailed in Victorian times were as normal in Martial’s era as they are nowadays.
 But the paedophilia and the interest in underage sex would be viewed as reprehensible at a time when child abuse by celebrated film directors is the subject of scandal and speculation; it was not so to Martial.
 His poems express a classic misogyny and his railing against lesbianism would not find favour in a liberal state.
 Consequently, even in our age, many of his epigrams are grotesquely obscene and sleazy.
 They are also witty in the classical sense of that often abused word.
 You can make your own moral judgement on the poems printed below, bearing in mind the comment of the late Charles Tomlinson, Some of the obscene poems are downright funny, others—despite their metrical expertise—of a schoolboy crudity.

 Finding an English equivalent for Martial’s Latin is not an easy task.
 While there are many prose versions of the epigrams, the more interesting translations derive from those who have attempted to find a formal, traditional English metrical and rhyming form to convey the verbal architectonics of Latin poetry.
 The most common form applied is that of the traditional iambic rhyming couplet.
 At times the brevity of the Latin proves too constricting.
 Colley Cibber turns a one line epigram (VIII.19) into a couplet.
 Gary Schmidgall translates a Martial couplet (I.110) into a triplet with an Ogden Nash style multisyllabic rhyme.
 Joseph Addison, writing in the Augustan era, turned a poignant couplet (XII.46) into quatrain.
 Rolfe Humphries, whose quirky sense of humour saw him barred from contributing to Poetry magazine, used that most traditional comic verse form, the limerick, to translate, successfully in my opinion, a ribald couplet (IX.33).
 Tony Harrison, an English poet visiting New York, animates the traditional English couplet with an American idiom when he comes to translate (III.71), a poem he calls “Twosum”.
 In Martialed Arguments in his collection Sleaze & Slander, the American poet A. M. Juster translates seventy-one epigrams by the Roman poet, utilising the “bile and bluster” that is common to both poets but giving it distinctly English rhythms and rhymes.
 Irish poet, Brendan Kennelly, takes a looser, more colloquial approach in the translations he has collected in the aptly named Martial Art.
+Susan McLean has translated almost a third of Martial’s 1,500 or so epigrams in her Selected Epigrams, described by Bruce Handy in The New York Times Book Review, rightly in my opinion, as “delightfully snarky translations” and available in a large preview on Google Books.
+Her mingling of crude language and cultivated metrics is a winning formula.
 In some instances below I have used multiple translations of the same Martial poem to show how the approach to translation differs from poet to poet.
 Enjoy.

 Brief Poems by Martial